This article explains how you can set up and manage a company pension plan with Personio Payroll.

 PGS = 109 BGRS = 6000 Is midi-job = No Professional pension fund = Yes Contribution rate for marginal employees in a professional pension fund (social insurance group key 190) = stays empty |

-Set the attribute for the contribution rate for marginal employees in the pension fund only if the employee is in a mini-job and part of a professional pension fund.
+If the employee pays contributions to a professional pension fund, set the contribution group key for pension insurance to 0 and select a professional pension fund.
+Only set the attribute for the contribution rate for marginal employees in the professional pension fund if the employee is in a mini-job and is part of a professional pension fund.
 If the PGS is set to 109, setting this attribute is optional.

 Mini-job with private health insurance

-Without a professional pension fund | With a professional pension fund |
+| Without a professional pension fund | With a professional pension fund |

 PGS = 109 BGRS = 0100 or 0500 Is midi-job = No Professional Pension fund = No Contribution rate for marginal employees in a professional pension fund (social insurance group 190): stays empty |